 The nature and structure of the Roman Catechism

-They consider even “the educated layman, whether Catholic or non-Catholic, who desires to study an authoritative statement of Catholic doctrine.”
+They even consider it to be very appropriate for “the educated layman, whether Catholic or non-Catholic, who desires to study an authoritative statement of Catholic doctrine.”
 For such a person, they write:

 “No better book could be recommended than this official manual; for in its pages will be found the whole substance of Catholic doctrine and practice, arranged in order, expounded with perspicuity, and sustained by argument at once convincing and persuasive.”

-But is it a dry book, difficult to read?
+But is it a dry book?
 It is true that some translations can be difficult to read – and the previous version published by Baronius was a challenge due to the translation and the headings.
 But McHugh and Callan’s text draws away any obscurity and allows us to see its substance clearly.
 They themselves defend the Roman Catechism from all charges of dryness or coldness: